 - The spending power of military personnel is worth over £450m per year

-- The development of the Salisbury Plain Super Garrison and the Army Basing Plan will attract multi-million pound investment into the county
+- The development of the Salisbury Plain Super Garrison as a result of the Army Basing Plan will attract multi-million pound investment by MoD of around £800m into the county

 - Around 1,000 young people are members of the cadet forces in Wiltshire

 - MoD makes a significant contribution towards conservation and environmental protection in Wiltshire

 - Defence Technical Training Change Programme

 For further information, please contact: Ian Cambrook, MCI Manager, Pidela Consulting: email@example.com